lihebi/blog/_posts/2014-09-12-gnutls-bug-analysis-for-com-s641.md

 It is used in more than 200 different operating systems or applications for implementing crucial SSL and TLS operations.

+The GnuTLS Bug allows invalid certificates to pass validation check.
-GnuTLS bug causes the `x509 certificate` to be useless.
+In particular, it causes the `x509 certificate` to be useless.
 When user provide `x509 certificate`, the code will pass it even if the certificate fails.

 ### Consequence

+It affects ALL Linux.
 Hundreds of open source packages, including Red Hat, Ubuntu, Debian, are under risk of being exploited by attackers.

 Besides, web applications, email applications, and other codes that use this library are vulnerable.

+For instance, google’s Chrome Browser rely on GnuTLS library, so if you use chrome under a vulnerable version of GnuTLS, you are on risk.

 ### Bug Report
 Not applied.